Job Interview Hacks to Make You Stand Out

 Steady body posture

-A well-written entrance sets the tone and builds an image of a responsible adult, and believe me, interviewers do love that.
+One who writes a well-crafted entrance establishes the tone and creates an impression of responsible adult, and trust me, interviewers do like that.

-The STAR method will make your answers structured and smart:
+Using the STAR method will ensure that your answers are structured, and sound intelligent:

 S - Situation: What happened?